By Claudio Resta, VT Italia

 If climate change is understood as a general increase in terrestrial temperatures it is obvious that there must be a shift of the people towards the polar areas of the anthropized areas.

-In facts, the vast majority of the world’s human population has been using to reside in temperate zones, where farming has been a large-scale practice in the temperate regions due to the plentiful rainfall and warm summers, because most agricultural activity occurs in the spring and summer.
-Industries and post- industries can often easily follow the people.
+In fact, the vast majority of the world’s human population has been used to reside in temperate zones, where farming has been a large-scale practice in the temperate regions due to the plentiful rainfall and warm summers because most agricultural activity occurs in the spring and summer.
+Industries and post-industries can often easily follow the people.

 This happens even in an age so apparently free as ours also to conceive life even in an extremely hostile environment as that of the surface of the Moon or the planet Mars.

 Keeping the life of human beings where is it now on the Earth could be if possible more expensive and less sustainable for energy costs than moving it to cooler areas.